FreePYQ logoFreePYQ

 Explanation:

-The question asks for the Revised Estimate (RE) for the Department of Rural Development for the financial year 2024-25.
+The task is to identify the Revised Estimate (RE) for the Department of Rural Development for the financial year 2024-25.
 The correct answer is option A, which states ₹1,73,912.11 crore.
 This requires knowledge of specific budget allocations from the Ministry of Rural Development's Annual Report.
-The core concept here is understanding revised estimates in government budgeting, which reflect updated expenditure projections.
-The distractors (options B, C, D) present different figures, but only option A matches the reported data.
-Students should focus on memorizing key budget figures for such questions.
+Key point: understanding revised estimates in government budgeting, which reflect updated expenditure projections.
+The other choices (options B, C, D) present different figures, but only option A matches the reported data.
+For revision, focus on memorizing key budget figures for such questions.

 Question 68